FusionAuth/fusionauth-site/site/learn/expert-advice/identity-basics/registration-best-practices.md

 ### Let them try it first

 Potential users are trying to kick the tires on your application.
-From a 2020 masters thesis, [A User-Centered Approach to LandingPage Optimization in a Software-as-a-Service Business"](https://aaltodoc.aalto.fi/bitstream/handle/123456789/44930/master_Meissner_Mai_2020.pdf?sequence=1&isAllowed=y):
+From a 2020 masters thesis, [A User-Centered Approach to LandingPage Optimization in a Software-as-a-Service Business" (PDF)](https://aaltodoc.aalto.fi/bitstream/handle/123456789/44930/master_Meissner_Mai_2020.pdf?sequence=1&isAllowed=y):

 > "Visitors have several different needs before deciding to sign up and test the service.
 The most prominent need is understanding what the service offers and whether it could be a suitable solution for their problem."